ietf-wg-cellar/matroska-specification/codec_specs.md

 HDR10+ dynamic metadata can be stored as ITU T.35 terminal codes as defined in Table 8 of [@?CTA.861-4].

+### Key/Value Pair

+Block type identifier: 107

+Block type name: "Key Value pair"

+Description: A generic method to store data with a label in association with a Block.
+The definition of the usage is found in (#key-value-pair).

 ### SMPTE ST 12-1 Timecode

 Block type identifier: 121